You play an extremely significant role in your student’s life. We recognize that parents

 Missouri Income Tax Credit:

-If you and/or your student live out of state and work in Missouri and pay Missouri
+If you and/or your student live nonresident and work in Missouri and pay Missouri

 income tax, then your student may be eligible for the Missouri Income Tax Credit.